Tossan99/breed-chooser/README.md

 - The code snippet for the different zoom effects is taken from the "[Love Running](https://www.youtube.com/watch?v=F0XY13Fjblw&t=77s)" walkthrough project.

-- The code to hide the scrollbar is from this [tutorial](https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp).
+- The code snippet to hide the scrollbar is from this [tutorial](https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp).

 - The google map was generated through [MAPS.ie](https://www.maps.ie/create-google-map/).

 - The social media icons are taken from [Font Awsome](https://fontawesome.com/).

-- The outline effect on the headings inside the dog boxes is from this[YouTube](https://www.youtube.com/watch?v=Hx1p1vQeHCg) tutorial.
+- The outline effect on the headings inside the dog boxes is from this [YouTube](https://www.youtube.com/watch?v=Hx1p1vQeHCg) tutorial.

 - The color palette used is from [Color Hunt](https://colorhunt.co/palette/27374d526d829db2bfdde6ed).